jaunt/clifry/README.md

 The API object passed to your test provides a minimal set of functions designed to make it easy to interact with your CLI for functional testing purposes.

-Most of these functions are designed to be used with javascript's [async await mechanism.](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await), in order to keep the flow of your tests clean and easy to read.
+Most of these functions are designed to be used with javascript's [async await mechanism](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await), in order to keep the flow of your tests clean and easy to read.

-##### Example test.js file: run python interactively to make sure it can do math
+##### Example test.js file: Run python interactively to make sure it can do math!

 ```javascript
 const timeout = 5000;